narrowlink/homepage/docs/extended-tutorial/access-control.md

       policies: # list of policies
         - !Any # any type of protocols
           - null # agent name, null means any agent
-          - true # allow or dency this agent
+          - true # allow or deny this agent
 ```

 You can set the value of `permit` to false if you want to use blacklisting mode.
 Setting it to true represents whitelisting.